-The last details of the floating technical base "Lepse", which for many years stored spent nuclear fuel from the time of the first nuclear icebreakers, have been disposed of in the Murmansk region.
+The last details of the floating technical base "Lepse", which for many years stored spent nuclear fuel from the first nuclear icebreakers, have been disposed of in the Murmansk region.

 The environmental task was solved by specialists from the State Corporation "Rosatom" with its more than twenty years of experience in the disposal of decommissioned nuclear submarines and support vessels.